ikutadante/cyclistic/README.md

 1. Total ride share
 Insights:

-## Summary
+59.7% of total rides(4.32M) were taken by annual members.
+Our target group which is casual riders takes 40.3% of the total rides.

-PHASE 5: Action
+## PHASE 5: Action

-Conclusion and Recommendations:
+### Conclusion and Recommendations